AristideBH/elaimant-svelte/src/routes/docs/+page.md

 ## Caveats

+- Using custom CSS `transition` on your given component will not work, as the animation is acheived throught this proprety.
+  A solution to this could be wrapping your element in yet another node, and use the translate on that.
+I will think a bit more about it, and maybe gather some of your feedback before putting to much headthought in it.

-I haven't found one yet !
-Feel free to open an issue on the Github page.
+If your encounterd other bugs, feel free to open an issue on the Github page !